 Get exclusive member benefits & effect social change.
 Join Today

-Weakness is the feeling of body fatigue (tiredness).
-A person experiencing weakness may not be able to move that part of their body properly or they may experience tremors (uncontrollable movement or twitches) in the area of weakness.
+Weakness is the feeling of body fatigue, or tiredness.
+A person experiencing weakness may not be able to move a certain part of their body properly.
+They may also experience tremors, which are uncontrollable movements, or twitches in the area of weakness.

-Some people experience weakness in a certain area of their bodies, such as the arms or legs.
-Others may experience full body weakness, which is often the result of a bacterial or viral infection such as influenza or hepatitis.
-Weakness may be temporary, but in some cases it is chronic or continuous.
+Some people experience weakness in a certain area of their body, such as the arms or legs.
+Others may experience full-body weakness, which is often the result of a bacterial or viral infection such as influenza or hepatitis.
+Weakness may be temporary, but it’s chronic or continuous in some cases.

 Common causes of weakness include:

-Although weakness caused by cancer may appear slowly over an extended amount of time, weakness caused by a heart attack or stroke is often immediate.
+Although weakness caused by cancer may appear slowly over an extended amount of time, weakness caused by a heart attack or stroke often occurs immediately.

-In addition to experiencing weakness, other symptoms such as difficulty breathing, pain, and irregular heartbeat may be present.
+In addition to experiencing weakness, other symptoms such as difficulty breathing, pain, and irregular heartbeat may occur.
 Call 911 if you experience sudden weakness.
-DO NOT attempt to drive yourself to the hospital.
+Don’t try to drive yourself to the hospital.

-If you experience weakness in one area of your body, you may find that you are unable to move that part of your body efficiently.
+If you feel weak in one area of your body, you may find that you can’t move that part of your body efficiently.
 You may also experience:

-Full body weakness causes you to feel run down, similar to the feeling you get when you have the flu.
-This is often called fatigue, but it is also possible to experience full body weakness without feeling tired.
+Full-body weakness causes you to feel run down, similar to the feeling you get when you have the flu.
+This is known as fatigue, but it’s also possible to experience full- body weakness without feeling tired.

 You should contact your doctor if you experience any of the following symptoms:

-Weakness can be treated in many different ways.
-Determining the underlying cause provides the best method of treatment.
-When you visit your doctor, he or she will go over your symptoms and the time you began experiencing them.
-This will give your doctor an idea as to what is causing you to feel weak.
+There are many treatment options for weakness.
+Determining the underlying cause helps your doctor determine the best method of treatment.
+When you visit your doctor, they’ll go over your symptoms.
+They’ll ask you when you began experiencing symptoms.
+This will give your doctor some ideas about what may be causing you to feel weak.

-Your doctor may request that you give a urine sample and he or she may also take a blood sample from you and send it to a lab for testing.
+Your doctor may request that you give a urine sample.
+They may also take a blood sample from you and send it to a lab for testing.
 The lab will test these samples for signs of infection and possible medical conditions that may cause weakness.
-If you’re experiencing pain, your doctor may also order an imaging test to have a look at the area affected.
-Imaging tests include X-rays, MRIs, CT scans, and ultrasounds.
+If you’re experiencing pain, your doctor may also order an imaging test to have a look at the area.
+Imaging tests may include:

-If you are dehydrated, increasing your fluid intake can help.
-However, if you’re showing severe symptoms of dehydration, you may require hospital treatment will be given fluids through an intravenous line.
-Medication may also be given to increase your blood pressure.
+If you’re dehydrated, increasing your fluid intake can help.
+However, if you’re showing severe symptoms of dehydration, you may require hospital treatment.
+At the hospital, you’ll receive fluids through an intravenous line.
+You may also need medication to increase your blood pressure.
 At this point, the weakness may begin to subside.

 If the cause of your weakness is cancer, your doctor will provide you with treatment options.
 The stage, location, and body structure involved all help to determine a good course of treatment.
 Treatment options for cancer include chemotherapy, radiation treatment, and surgery.

-Note: Certain cancer treatments (especially chemotherapy) also cause weakness.
+Chemotherapy and other cancer treatments can also cause weakness.

 Written by: April Kahn